GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "I'm not lazy, I'm in energy-saving mode."
+Quote of the day : "I don't have a problem with authority, authority has a problem with me."

 ### Contact me